ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 I hope you are convinced of the amazing simplicity and value of using a static site generator like docpad.
 The amount of time it saves and the sheer flexibility and freedom it offers makes it a great choice to get started and hopefully you've found this useful.
 Thank you for reading!

 Please feel free to drop a comment below if you run in to any issues or have any feedback.

+Also, the entire code for my blog is here: https://github.com/ruairitobrien/ruairitobrien-blog